 Personally, I have created several trading plans for my self – one for each trading project.
 That way, I can allow the plans to be more specific.
 Trying to create a trading plan that would hold true for all my trading projects would most likely result in a plan that is to vague to be of much use for me.

 Having a highly detailed trading plan becomes even more important if you intend to base your trading on technical analysis.
-Technical analysis can for instance be used to trade in stocks, especially on high-liquidity markets.
+Technical analysis can, for instance, be used to trade in stocks, especially on high-liquidity markets.
 Unlike fundamental analysis, technical analysis is not focused on trying to analyze a company to estimate its value.
 Instead, technical analysis is focused on price movements in the market.
-The idea is to use historical price date to predict future events.
-A person engaged in technical analysis is known as a technician or chartist.
+The idea is to use historical price data to predict future events.
+A person engaged in technical analysis is known as a technician or Chartist.

 Once you have created a trading plan for a trading project that will utilize technical analysis you can test it by checking how profitable the plan would have been if employed earlier.
 This is known as backtesting.
 Of course, just because your trading plan works excellent on historical data doesn’t mean that you are guaranteed to make a profit using it in the future.
 However, by backtesting your trading plan, you may be able to spot problems with it and reevaluate the plan before it ends up costing you a lot of money.

 Backtesting your strategy using an online trading platform